hegemonic/catharsis/README.md

 handle any valid type expression.
 It uses a [Mocha](http://visionmedia.github.com/mocha/) test suite to verify the parser's accuracy.
 + **Fast**.
 Parse results are cached, so the parser is invoked only when necessary.
 + **Flexible**.
 Catharsis can convert parse results back into type expressions.
-In addition, it provides a lenient mode that also accepts [JSDoc](https://github.com/jsdoc3/jsdoc)-style type expressions.
+In addition, it can parse [JSDoc](https://github.com/jsdoc3/jsdoc)-style type expressions.

 ## Example ##